openbridge/openbridge.github.io/docs/pipeline.md

 |...|...|...|...|...|

-## File Naming

-The platform accepts any UTF-8 encoded delimited text format (e.g. comma, tab, pipe, etc.) with column headers (header row) and a valid file type extension (`.csv` or `.txt`).

-File names should meet the 3 criteria outlined below.

-- **Descriptive**: The file name should include the data source, data description and date/date range associated with the data in each file (e.g. `socialcom_paidsocial_20140801.txt` or `socialcom_paidsocial_20140701_20140801.txt`)
-- **Unique**: Unique files will be stored and accessible for auditing purposes.
-Files posted with the same name will be overwritten, making auditing impossible (e.g. `socialcom_paidsocial_20140801.txt`, `socialcom_paidsocial_20140901.txt`, `socialcom_paidsocial_20141001.txt`
-- **Consistent**: File naming patterns should be kept consistent over time to enable automated auditing (e.g. `socialcom_paidsocial_20140801.txt`, `socialcom_paidsocial_20140901.txt`, `socialcom_paidsocial_20141001.txt`

-This will facilitate any required auditing/QC of data received. **It is highly likely that use of non-standard file naming conventions will cause your import pipeline to fail or result in an outcome different than expected.**

 ## File Structure/Layout

 The file column headers are important as they will also be the field names used in the corresponding table.
-As with the folder name, the column headers should be descriptive enough for the end user to understand its contents.
+As with directory names, the column headers should be descriptive enough for the end user to understand its contents.
 The column headers must meet the same syntax requirements.
 These requirements are outlined below...

 - Must start with a letter
 - Must contain only lowercase letters